Nahirianka: Geography

-The village is located on the banks of the Cherkaska River (right tributary of Seret River, Dniester River basin).
+The village is located on the banks of the Cherkaska River (right tributary of the Seret, Dniester River basin).
 That is along the Highway M19 (Ukraine) (') at a distance of 15 km from the district center of Chortkiv, 92 km from the regional center Ternopil and 34 km from the town of Zalishchyky.

 The village is joined by the khutory of Hai Nahoryanski and Marylivka.

 History and Attractions

-The village is known from the 16th century, although the official founding date of village is 1785.
-Initially the village it was known as the suburbs of the village Yahilnytsya.
+The village is known from the 16th century, although the official founding date of the village is 1785.
+Initially, the village was known as the suburbs of the village Yahilnytsya.
 But archeological sights and remains of settlements of Trypillian culture (3rd millennium BC) and Culture of ancient Rus (11th-13th centuries) it was found near the village Nahirianka.

-Nahirianka village contains one of the most powerful castles hetman S. Lyantskoronsky - Yahilnytsia Castle, 1630.
+Nahirianka village contains one of the most powerful castles, Hetman S. Lyantskoronsky - Yahilnytsia Castle, 1630.
 There are an architectural monuments of local importance of the Ternopil region, Chortkiv district in the village.
 It is a wooden Church of St. Michael 1672–1782 years (N-691/1) and wooden bell tower 18th century (N-481/2).